hhammadansari/pydb-engine/README.md

 # PyDB

-A database engine built from scratch in Python — page storage, a B+ tree index, a SQL pipeline, and WAL crash recovery.
+A database engine built from scratch in Python: page storage, a B+ tree index, a SQL pipeline, and WAL crash recovery.

 ## Overview

-Educational database engine, built to learn database internals by implementing them.
-No concurrency, no optimizer beyond one heuristic, no network layer.
-What it does have: real page-based storage, a B+ tree with splitting and range scans, a parse → plan → execute SQL pipeline, and tested crash recovery.
+Educational database engine with real page-based storage, a B+ tree with splitting and range scans, a parse → plan → execute SQL pipeline, and tested crash recovery.
+What it does not have: No concurrency, no optimizer beyond one heuristic, no network layer.

 ## Architecture